 About Tomb of Cyrus the Great

 The Tomb of Cyrus the Great, located in the former Persian capital of Pasargadae, is a monument thought to have once housed the corpse of Cyrus the Great, the founder of the ancient Achaemenid Empire.
 It is now a UNESCO-listed town in Iran.

 Cyrus the Great, also known as Cyrus II, founded the Achaemenid Dynasty in the 6th century BC and with it the capital, Pasargadae.
 The Achaemenid Dynasty was vitally important, being the first ruling dynasty of the Persian Empire.

 The Tomb of Cyrus the Great is one of the main historic sites of modern Pasargadae.
 A stepped limestone structure crowned with a rectangular chamber, the Tomb of Cyrus the Great dates back to approximately 540-530 BC.

 What was inside the tomb of Cyrus?
 Legend has it that when Alexander the Great conquered Pasargadae in 330 BC, Alexander visited the tomb and had it renovated in honour of Cyrus the Great.
 However, it has never been conclusively proved that this is indeed the tomb of the great Persian king.
-In fact, it was thought at one point to have been the tomb of the mother of the prophet Sulayman, accounting for various additions such as its carved mihrab, added in the 1970’s.
+In fact, it was thought at one point to have been the tomb of the mother of the prophet Sulayman, accounting for various additions such as its carved mihrab, added in the 1970s.